project-oak/rust-verification-tools/docs/_posts/2021-03-20-verifying-vectorized-code.md

 any crate that depends on it like the [regex crate]), then you won't be able to verify your program.

+**[Since writing this post, we have realized that the approach described here does not work very well.
+We now favour the much more effective "emulate, don't eliminate" approach [described here][Verifying vectorized Rust revisited]: using a SIMD emulation library to replace SIMD intrinsics.]**

 The solution to this problem lies in the cause of the problem.
 Verification tools don't implement these intrinsics because they are not available on all processors.